sperfu/MHCpG/README.md

 - Scipy

 # Data
-All the data used for training and testing can be downloaded from data file folder.
+- All the sequence data used for training and testing can be downloaded from data file folder.
 It contains all the bed files of DNA methylation around all the chromosomes.
+- The histone modification data we used can be downloaded from [here](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeBroadHistone/)
+- The MeDIP-seq data we used can be retrieved from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE56774)